motizukilucas/godot-study/README.md

 > If you wanna group like bushes into a single node, make the root of it also a YSort node, because it will know how to sort
 * $ (likes jQuery) let's you select a node from a scene by it's name
 * Ctrl + D will duplicate a node
+* **when you're going down the scene tree you may want to update something in the scrpt, if you're going up like your stats node is telling you root object somehitng you may want to use a sginal**

+### Polishing
+* you cna just set a variable as an export variable and update it while the game is running to tweak it's values

 ## Doubts
 ??
 Difference beteween _physics_process and _process